-In a stand mixer, beat together heavy cream and cocoa powder until the cocoa has all mixed in and the cream starts to get frothy.
-Add in the xylitol, Splenda (granulated variety), ricotta, and peppermint extract.
-I also like to add some chocolate extract for added depth of flavor.
-Mix until soft peaks form.
+In a blender, blend some heavy cream and cocoa powder together until the cocoa has all mixed in and the cream starts to get frothy.

 Add in the allulose, cream cheese, and mint extract.
 I also like to add some chocolate extract for added depth of flavor, but this is optional!

 Blend again until well combined and very thick.

 Transfer the mixture to an ice cream machine – I have a Cuisinart one that I love (although they now have a newer model).
 You need to store the bowl in the freezer (so advance planning is required) but it is the perfect tool for churning ice cream recipes such as this one.